openframeworks/ofSite/_documentation/events/ofEventUtils_functions.markdown

 _description: _

-Allows to add a listener method to an event.
-Use it whenever you want a class to be notified about an event.
+Allows you to add a listener method to an event, use it whenever you want a class to be notified about an event.

-This is a templated function so the types of the parameters are not predefined types but can be any type as lons as the method is one of the listener class' and it has a particular signature.
+This is a templated function so the types of the parameters are not predefined types but can be any type as long as the method is one of the listener class' and it has a particular signature.

 The signature of the listener method depends on the event type.
 Every event is defined as: